AiviaCommunity/PythonForAivia/README.md

 * No special characters

 For example, instead of naming your recipe "Track_Objects_2D+t_v02.py", name it "TrackObjects2D.py" or "TrackObjects2DandT.py".

+For organizational purposes we currently recommend that if you have a multi-file structure, such as a .json containing data that your .py file depends on, you name the files the same thing except for the different extensions.
+This will group files together and make it obvious to users that the files go together.
+If you have a better suggestion for how to organize multi-file recipes, please make a documentation issue.

 More importantly, it is important that your script names do not conflict with any other module names in your PATH environment variable!
 Uniquely name your file to avoid this conflict.
 For example, if you make a wrapper for a function from scikit-image, do not name the file with the same name as the file that defines the original function within scikit-image.